tusharsial/Covariance-Steering/README.md

 ## Issues & Contributions

-If you encounter any bugs or difficulties while executing the code, please open an issue or contact me directly.
+If you happen to encounter any bugs or difficulties while executing the code, please open an issue or contact me directly.
 Your feedback is valuable and helps improve the implementation.

 ---